 Free Standing Circular or Lantern Shaped

 These are attractive designs but space inside can be limited.
 They are most suited to the medium or larger gardens as a feature or a focal point.

 Conservatory or Lean-To

 Good if you have restricted space but unsuitable for north facing walls and can overheat if south facing.
 Light levels are less than a freestanding greenhouse so traditionally the back wall has been painted white to return any available light to the plants.
 The back wall retains heat and can also be used to train and support climbing plants.
 If there is an internal door, lean-to's are very convenient as essentially you don't need to leave the house.
-It should also be noted that you can only use toughened glass if there is an internal door leading to the lean-to.
+It should also be noted that you can only use toughened glass if there is an external door from your house leading to the lean-to.
 Read more about lean-to greenhouses on our 'Buying a Lean-To Greenhouse' blog.

 Fixed against a wall and often featuring a series of internal shelves.
-They are often attractively styled and are are perfect when space is at a premium.
+They are attractively styled and are perfect when space is at a premium.
 You cannot enter most wall gardens so you simply have to lean inside and stretch your arms in.
 A great way to grow when space and budget are both limited.

 What's The Best Position For My Greenhouse?

 Do not position the greenhouse:

-- Where it will fall into deep shadow of a building
+- Where it will fall into the deep shadow of a building

 - Under trees (falling leaves will block light and fallen branches will damage the greenhouse)